Carjacking penalties may increase in Wisconsin

 The legislature proposes to create a new crime of committing a carjacking while using or threatening the use of force to take a vehicle without owner’s consent.
 This would accomplish the goal of having a crime between simply taking a vehicle without consent and taking a vehicle while using a dangerous weapon.
 Now, the offender would only have to use force, but not possess a dangerous weapon, to be guilty of this new offense.
 The offender would be guilty of a Class E level felony.

 The legislature would also increase the penalties for repeat carjackers.
 For 2nd or subsequent offenses of taking and driving away a vehicle without owner’s consent, the person would be subject to a Class F felony.
 For 2nd or subsequent offense of driving or operating a vehicle without the owner’s consent, the person would be subject to a Class G felony.

 Charged with Carjacking?
 Contact a Milwaukee Criminal Defense Attorney

 Have you, or someone you know, been charged with carjacking?
 If so, you need competent and aggressive criminal defense lawyers on your side.
-Criminal defense attorneys Ben Van Severen and Matt Meyer are among the best in Wisconsin.
+Our criminal defense attorneys are among the best in Wisconsin.

 Judges are coming down harder on offenders who are caught stealing cars.
 And with this proposal, the penalties are only becoming stiffer.
 Call one of our experienced criminal defense attorneys today to schedule a free consultation regarding your carjacking offense!
-Finally, remember that top criminal defense attorneys Ben Van Severen or Matt Meyer can be reached at (414) 270-0202.
+Finally, remember that our top criminal defense attorneys can be reached at (414) 270-0202.